phongtn/BackendAPI/README.md

 ### Development

 I added spring-boot-devtools to Automatic Restart.
 Applications that use spring-boot-devtools automatically restart whenever files on the classpath change.
 This project use IntelliJ IDEA IDE 2019.3.
-So, when you building the project (Build +→+ Build Project) will triggers a restart.
+So, when you build the project (Build +→+ Build Project) will triggers a event restart.

 ### Reference Documentation
 For further reference, please consider the following sections: